 Her story doesn’t end with a job change, though.
 Lauren experienced the NICU with both of her daughters, Layla, who is now three years old, and Wren, just eight months.

 Parents are kept up-to-date on the care plan, informed of any necessary changes, and are involved as much as possible.
-The care team meets up and goes door-to-door in a daily “rounding” session.
-Private rooms, complete with their own bathrooms, and a warm, calming atmosphere help new moms going through a stressful and scary time to feel more comfortable.
+The care team meets and goes door-to-door in a daily “rounding” session.
+Private rooms, complete with their own bathrooms and a warm, calming atmosphere, help new moms going through a stressful and scary time to feel more comfortable.

 Speaking as a mom who has gone through the NICU with her own children, Lauren says, “You won’t find a better group of people to give care to your little one anywhere else.
 Your child will be in the best hands that they can be in, and everyone goes above and beyond – not just for the babies, but for the parents.”